ocaml/platform-blog/assemblage-intro.md

 always be compiled against up-to-date typed interfaces (the `.mli` files) and implementations that are linked together to form an executable binary needs to all be compiled against the same typed interfaces.
-This is quite specific to OCaml as less safe language are neither:
+This is quite specific to OCaml as other mainstrean languages are either:

-- interpreted (ie. not compiled): in Python, Javascript and PHP you can just swap files around and if something went wrong you will get it at runtime;
+- Interpreted (i.e. not compiled): for instance, in Python, Javascript and PHP you usually build you application with a fixed set of dependencies and you hope that nothing will break at runtime when you update the dependencies, or when one of your user deploy the application on his machine (where the dependencies can be different);

-- or not typed in C: you can just swap interface files around (FIXME: what happen it something went wrong? example of attacks?)
+- Or not statically type checked.
+For instance In C, nothing prevent you from linking together object files built with different interfaces.
+In that case you are likely to have a segfault at runtime (FIXME: is that true?)

-In practice, this level of safety is achieved by the OCaml compiler by recording the `md5` of typed interfaces and implementations, and check them at link time.
+In practice, this level of safety is achieved by the OCaml compiler by recording the md5 hashes of typed interfaces and implementations at compile time, and check them at link time.
 These checksums can be seen using `ocamlobjinfo`:

 ```
 $ ocamlobjinfo `ocamlc -where`/list.cmi